kamwoh/DeepIPR/README.md

 To set a passport layer for Alexnet or ResNet18, simply changing `false` to `true` or a `string`.

-If putting `string` into passport config, please make sure the length of string is less than number of channels in the specific layer.
+If using `string` as signature, please make sure the length of string is less than number of channels in the specific layer.

 For example, a layer with 256 channels, maximum 256-bit === 32 ascii characters are allowed.
-If signature is less than 32 characters, then it will be replaced randomly.
+If the signature is less than 32 characters, then the rest of the bits will be set randomly.

-The example below is AlexNet with last 3 layers as passport layer, embed random signature into 4th and 5th layer and embed `this is my signature` into last layer.
+The example below is AlexNet with last 3 layers as passport layer to embed random signature into 4th and 5th layer and embed `this is my signature` into last layer.

 ```
 {